ajdoc/ajd-validation/docs/advance_usage/macros.md

 ```
 ### Multiple rules creation example.
-- The only difference is that on `registerAsRule(\Closure $validator, array $errorMessages, $ruleName)` we must define a unique rule name.
+- The only difference is that on `registerAsRule(\Closure $validator, array $errorMessages, $ruleName)` we must define a unique rule name and setting arguments also needs the unique rule name.

 ```php
 use AJD_validation\AJD_validation;